 Along with your delivery of a new wine cooler - you may want to order a tinted glass door (if your wine cooler doesn’t already come with one).
 Harsh sunlight and UV rays can be extremely damaging to your wine.
 Due to the heat of the sun, the wine will naturally start smelling, tasting and appearing completely different to what it’s meant to be.

 However, most modern-day wine coolers already have this feature built-in as the companies making wine coolers realise that sunlight creates a major deficiency in the taste, smell and appearance of your wine when poured into your wine glasses.

 When purchasing a wine/ beer/ champagne cooler, taking a live preview of your lighting will benefit you massively.
 If you notice that your wine cooler has damaging lighting (non-UV-treated lighting), then it will certainly be paramount to invest in some LED lights.

 Standard light bulbs will usually give off heat and temperature/ humidity is an essential factor to get correct when keeping your wine mature and ageing accordingly.
 Therefore, investing in UV-treated LED light bulbs from an online shop (using free UK delivery or any UK delivery) will give you the answers to your problems - delivered to your doorstep within a matter of days.

-LED light bulbs do not produce any heat whatsoever, meaning this product is the safest option for your wine cooler and wine drinking.
+LED light bulbs do not produce any heat whatsoever, meaning this product is the safest option for your wine cooler.
 When it comes to personalising these accessories on your wine cooler with LEDs - you can show off your interior with many different colours.
 Depending on the mood, you may want to change it suitably.